 Some children need or desire their own bedroom, but it is possible for them to share a room with another foster child or with one of your children.
 Age and gender of children, as well as the history of the child, are taken into consideration.

 What kind of support will I receive?

-UMCH provides you with support through your family’s assigned Foster Care Worker, through our 24/7 on call system, access to clothing, diapers, school supplies and baby equipment, a strong volunteer network to offer additional assistance such as meals and babysitting, as well as extra financial support through our incidental fund for the enrichment of the children.
+Wellroot provides you with support through your family’s assigned Foster Care Manager, through our 24/7 on call system, access to clothing, diapers, school supplies, baby equipment, and a strong volunteer network to offer additional support.
+Wellroot also provides an enrichment fund to each family to provide enrichment activities for the children.